Conducting an annual or special general meeting in a strata

-Subject to the strata (or section's) bylaws, a quorum for an annual or special general meeting is:
+Subject to the strata (or section's) bylaws, and complying with strata legislation, a quorum for an annual or special general meeting is:

-- eligible voters holding 1/3 of the strata corporation’s votes present in person or by proxy
+- eligible voters holding 1/3 of the strata corporation’s votes present in person, participating electronically or by proxy

-- if there are fewer than 4 strata lots, or fewer than 4 owners, then eligible voters holding 2/3 of the strata corporation’s votes present in person or by proxy
+- if there are fewer than 4 strata lots, or fewer than 4 owners, then eligible voters holding 2/3 of the strata corporation’s votes present in person, participating electronically or by proxy

-Unless otherwise provided by the bylaws, the Strata Property Act stipulates if – within 1/2 hour from the scheduled start of the annual or general meeting – a quorum is not present, the meeting stands adjourned to the same day in the next week at the same place and time.
-However if within 1/2 hour of the start of this subsequent meeting, a quorum is not present, quorum is deemed to be achieved with the eligible voters present in person or by proxy.
+Unless otherwise provided by the bylaws, the Strata Property Act stipulates if – within 1/2 hour from the scheduled start of the annual or general meeting – a quorum is not present, the meeting stands adjourned to the same day in the next week at the same place (if place is applicable) and time.
+However, if within 1/2 hour of the start of this subsequent meeting, a quorum is not present, quorum is deemed to be achieved with the eligible voters present in person, participating electronically or by proxy.

 Strata owners should always participate in general meetings.